isabella232/wiseman/README.txt

-WISEMAN 0.6
+WISEMAN 1.0RC1

-This is the second binary release of Wiseman, an implementation of the WS Management protocol for Java JDK 5.0.
+This is the third binary release of Wiseman, an implementation of the WS Management protocol for Java JDK 5.0.

 This release provides good coverage of the WS Man 1.0 specification